A common problem

 This particular pump came from a 2015 Honda Fit that rolled into the shop with extended cranking and extremely low power.
 The check engine light was on and it had set a P0087 (Fuel rail pressure too low).
 The ECM monitors the fuel rail pressure using a pressure transducer.
-When we checked the fuel pressure in live data and it was 29 PSI, the same as the in-tank pump generates, so the high-pressure pump was doing nothing at all.
+Fuel pressure in live data is 29 PSI.
+This is what the in-tank pump generates, so the high-pressure pump was doing nothing at all.

 The bottom of pump contains a piston, pushrod, and spring.
 The spring retainer is held to the pushrod with shrink fit collar, so there’s no easy way to remove the spring to access the allen (not visible in the picture).
 Since this isn’t going back into a car, a pipe wrench did the trick.